franzenzenhofer/f19n-obtrusive-livetest/README.md

 Inside [/sample-rules](/sample-rules) are some sample rules plus the documentation how to write your own rules.
 The rules can then be added to your application on the setting page of the extension.

 See [/sample-rules/debug-hello-world.js](/sample-rules/debug-hello-world.js) for a really simple starting point (and [/sample-rules/debug-hello-world-with-comments.js](/sample-rules/debug-hello-world-with-comments.js) for some explaination)

+Also [/sample-rules/debug-stringify-page-object.js](/sample-rules/debug-stringify-page-object.js) gices you an easy way to inspect the page object (the collected information about the page lifecycle) of every page you visit.

 ## License